dewa-nanda/note-app-react/README.md

 - **Netlify**: Used for deploying the live version of the project

 ## Demo
-A live demo of the application can be accessed here. [here](https://ket-notes-app.netlify.app/).
+A live demo of the application can be accessed [here](https://ket-notes-app.netlify.app/).

 ## Project Setup
 To run the project locally, follow these steps.